 5. Inspect the insulation on your air conditioner line and the exterior of the home.

 Always check the insulation between the exterior and interior of your home before starting your air conditioner for the season.
 Moisture can cause damage to it, which would allow the coldness from your line to escape – causing your energy bills to be even higher.

-Hire a Professional for Regular Air Conditioner Maintenance
+Hire a Professional for Regular Air Conditioner repair

 If your air conditioner needs a service that goes beyond your DIY skills, then it’s time to hire a professional service technician.
 This investment will help you to find and repair any problems existing within your system.

 Our technicians will check your refrigerant levels, test for leaks, and repair any seal duct leakage that might exist.
 They will measure your airflow rate, check for wear and tear in the system, and verify that all operational sequences are performing as they should be.

 A little proactive maintenance can go a long way toward prolonging the life of your air conditioner.
 Take these steps to ensure that your indoor comfort system saves you money throughout the year.